-Subsequently, Tom studied modern Japanese history, receiving his doctorate from the University of Arizona after periods of research at Hiroshima and Keio Universities.
-His academic career subsequently took him to the University of Arizona, the University of Tokyo, the National University of Singapore and the Australian National University before his last academic post at the University of Hong Kong from 1986 until 2008, teaching modern Japanese history and serving as head of department and associate dean.
+Subsequently, Tom continued his studies at the University of Arizona, where he received his doctorate in modern Japanese history after periods of research at Hiroshima and Keio Universities in Japan.
+His academic career then led him to the University of Tokyo, the National University of Singapore, the Australian National University in Canberra, and, in 1986, to the University of Hong Kong.
+Here Tom taught modern Japanese history, served as head of department and associate dean until his retirement in 2008.
 His research interests began with radicalism in 19th and early 20th Century Japan, and include a book published by Harvard University Press on Osugi Sakae, an anarcho-syndicalist.
-Subsequently, Tom developed the use technology in the study of history including the Nakasendo, the focus of Walk Japan’s original acclaimed tour.
+While in Hong Kong, Tom developed the use of technology in the study of history including the Nakasendo Way, the focus of Walk Japan’s original and acclaimed tour.

-Since retiring from the University of Hong Kong, Tom has been living in the USA returning to Japan to lead and research tours.
-He also advises on and helps to develop Walk Japan’s school programmes business.
+Since retirement, Tom has been living in the USA, returning to Japan to lead and research Walk Japan tours.
+He also initiated and helped to develop Walk Japan’s educational programmes for schools and other academic institutions.
 In his spare time, Tom has been editing a diary his maternal grandmother kept from 1937 when the Japanese invaded northern China, where she was working at the time.
 She feared, unnecessarily as it turned out, that she would never see her children again and wished to leave a record of what she was witnessing.
-To unwind, Tom can sometimes be found at his local town's windmill controlling the spinning apparatus.
+To unwind, Tom volunteers at his town's Dutch windmill, raises vegetables and pursues woodworking projects in his workshop.